 We thought it might help our American friends and colleagues if we provided a Little Book which sets out the key issues to consider when dismissing an employee in the UK in a practical and accessible manner.
-It features the work of talented illustrator, David Orme.
 While we refer to the UK throughout this Little Book for ease, there are in fact different legal systems in the UK.
 This Little Book concerns English employment law.
-Very best wishes.